zxlim/ICT2x01-p4-6/README.md

 Open 2 new PRs (From `hotfix` into `dev` and `hotfix` into `master`) and perform the following:
 - Summarise the changes made.
 - Assign it to the Issue Owner.
 - Label the PR as a `hotfix`.
-If the PR is not ready for merging, label it with the `do-not-merge` label.
-- Add the PR to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on the PR status (Either `In-Progress` or `Pending Review` when ready to merge).
+- Add the PR to the `ICT2101/2201 Team Project` Project Board and move it to the `In-Progress` column.
 - Add the PR to the `Milestone 3 (Project Development)` Milestone.

-**5. Wait for PR approval**
+**5. Request for review and wait for approval**
 <br />
+When ready for code review, label the PR with the `request-review` label.
 2 reviewers are to check and verify the changes before approving the PRs.
 One of the reviewers must be the Team Lead.
 Reviewers have the right to request for changes to the PRs by providing comments to support their justification.

 **6. Perform merge commits via GitHub**
 <br />